junaidsyed-1/Namaste-Node.JS/NamasteNode S02/devTinder-backend/readme.md

 For Instance: The characters ?, +, * and () are subsets of their regular expression.

 # Route Parameters
 => Route parameters are named URL segments that are used to capture the values from the url at their specified position at the URL.
-Then the captured value are populated in the req.param
+Then the captured value are populated in the req.param.

+# What is a request/route handler?
+=> Request/Route handler is a functions in Express that processes incoming HTTP requests and sends back a response.
+The handler define what the server should do when a specifi route is hit, such as retrieving data, processing it, and sending a response back to the client.
+  We can also have multiple route handler in the same route.

 => While creating routes we can also use regex in the string.
 We can use dynamic routing we can use query and also params.